INTERESTING FACTS ON SPACE STATIONS !!!

 The cost to build and maintain the ISS so far is at around 100 billion dollars.

 The ISS can be seen from over 6,500 locations on Earth.
-It is most visible in the sky at dawn and dusk.
+It’s most visible in the sky at dawn and dusk.

 The ISS missions normally last about six months, although NASA astronaut Mike Lopez Alegria’s mission was the longest, lasting 215 days.

-The first astronaut to tweet from space was Mike Massimino in May 20
+The first astronaut to tweet from space was Mike Massimino on May 12th, 2009.

-So far 230 individuals from 18 different countries have visited the International Space Station.
+So far, 242 individuals from 19 different countries have visited the International Space Station.